Julius Baer Group

 Julius Baer Group Ltd. (German: Julius Bär Gruppe AG) is a Swiss multinational private banking and financial services firm headquartered in Zurich, Switzerland.
-Specializing in wealth management, investment advisory services, real estate financing, and selective trading services, it is one of the world’s largest dedicated private banks, managing CHF 497.4 billion in assets as of 2024.
-The company is listed on the SIX Swiss Exchange (ticker: BAER) and is a constituent of the Swiss Market Index Mid (SMI MID).
+Specializing in wealth management, investment advisory services, real estate financing, and selective trading services, it is one of the world’s largest dedicated private banks, with CHF 497.4 billion in managed assets as of 2024.
+It is listed on the SIX Swiss Exchange (ticker: BAER) and is a constituent of the Swiss Market Index Mid (SMI MID).

 Founded in 1890, the bank originated as a family-run exchange office and later evolved into a public company.
 It operates in 28 countries and employs more than 7,500 staff globally.
 Julius Baer is noted for its traditional Swiss banking values, including a strong emphasis on client confidentiality.

-In recent years, the company's reputation has been impacted by several legal and regulatory controversies.

 History

 Julius Baer is headquartered at Bahnhofstrasse 36 in Zurich since 1924.

 Julius Bär Group Ltd. is a Swiss private banking group which is the parent company of Bank Julius Baer, a traditional private bank based in Zürich, Switzerland.
 The firm dates itself back to 1890 when an exchange office was founded by Ludwig Hirschhorn and Theodor Grob.
 Grob left the firm in 1896 when Joseph Michael Uhl and Julius Bär joined.
 In 1901, Julius Bär acquired the bank and remained as partner until 1922.
 Hans E. Mayenfisch joined the bank on 1 July 1913 as partner and was active until 1947.
 The sons of Julius Bär became partners as follows: Walter Bär on 1 October 1913 until 1947, Werner Bär in 1921 until his death on 2 February 1960 and Richard Bär, who was a physicist became a silent partner in 1922.
 After his death in 1940 he was succeeded by his widow Ellen Bär.

 The members of the 3rd generation became active in the bank with Hans Bär on 21 August 1947 until 1996, last as chairman of the board of Julius Baer Holding Ltd, Nicolas Bär on 22 September 1951 until March 1993, last as Chairman of Bank Julius Baer & Co.Ltd, Peter Bär on 1 November 1955 until his death on 11 November 1998 last as member of the board of Julius Baer Holding Ltd., and Rudolf Bär 1969 until 2005, last as member of the board of Julius Baer Holding Ltd. Hans Bär was succeeded as chairman by Thomas Bär 1996 until 2003.
 On 4 July 1970 Dr. Ernst Bieri, former head of the finance department of the City of Zürich joined as outside partner until 1990 as member of the board of Julius Baer Holding Ltd.